- I want to know what an Extension Asset license covers.

 If you are buying an Extension Asset, you are required to purchase one seat per user who has access to the raw asset files.

-When purchasing an Extension Asset, you can change the quantity via the shopping cart.
-This number represents the number of seats/ copies.
+When purchasing an Extension Asset, you can increase the quantity on the assets product page itself or via the shopping cart.
+This number represents the number of seats/copies.
 The asset’s cost is per seat:

 If you already own the Extension Asset but need to purchase more seats, you can do so via your Unity ID or directly via the Asset Store.
 See the article, 'How do I purchase additional Asset seats for my Organization?', for more details.